D34DC3N73R/netdata-glibc/README.md

 ```

 #### Parameters
- - run `grep docker /etc/group | cut -d ':' -f 3` on the host system to get the docker user PGID
+ - Run `grep docker /etc/group | cut -d ':' -f 3` on the host system to get the docker user PGID.
- - python.d.conf is the orginial with `nvidia-smi=yes` uncommented.
+ - `python.d.conf` is the orginial with `nvidia-smi=yes` uncommented.
+ - This assumes you've edited `/etc/docker/daemon.json` to make `nvidia` the default runtime.
+If not, you'll need to add `--runtime=nvidia` to the container.